tony-aw/tinycodet/README.md

   truth testing operators, to be more consistent with the `stringi` truth testing operators.
 Removed the `enhances` argument from `import_as()`, for more security.
-- 18 September 2023: LAST MAJOR UPDATE (I promise): changed the (yet again) to `tinycodet`.
+- 18 September 2023: LAST MAJOR UPDATE (I promise): changed the name (yet again) to `tinycodet`.
 R package is now basically finished, safer for some teeny tiny textual edits in the documentation here and there.

 FUTURE PLANS: